-MGMT 35 Management Psychology 3 units
+MGMT 35 Management Psychology 3 units 54 lecture hours

 Assists students in understanding and applying theories of management and psychology to human behavior in the workplace.
 Increases awareness of individual and group behaviors, conflict, resolution, and organizational dynamics.
 (L)

 Marketing